danielfvm/VoxelWorld/README.md

 ## How it works
 ### Rendering
 The terrain is split into chunks and each chunk is stored as a texture.
 Since the minimum number of supported texture binds per draw call is 8, only 2x2 chunks are loaded at a time.
-The chunk data is then passed to a raymarching [shader](/res/world.fs.glsl) rendered on a quad on the screen.
+The chunk data is then passed to a raycasting [shader](/res/world.fs.glsl) rendered on a quad on the screen.
 We can enhance performance by decreasing the size of the quad and then scaling it up to the screen size in another drawing call.
-This action reduces the overall image quality, thereby decreasing the number of pixels the raymarching shader needs to process.
+This action reduces the overall image quality, thereby decreasing the number of pixels the raycasting shader needs to process.
 On the final render pass a [postprocessing shader effect](/res/screen.glsl) adds god rays by computing the sun's position relative to the screen and utilizing the depth buffer.
 Additionally it performs a custom antialising filter that softens pixels.

 ![image](https://github.com/danielfvm/VoxelWorld/assets/23420640/a19903bf-5e26-43ff-8bcd-19ac0e354872)